inkytonik/dsinfo/README.md

 `myObj.twoargs (1, "one")` then the call that is generated is `myObj.mkTwoArgs ("name", 1, "one")` where `"name"` is the definition name.

+In general, the method name argument can contain the sub-string `$macro`.
+This sub-string is replaced by the name of the macro.
+Thus, the default method name is `"$macro"`.

+As a convenience, the entry point `makeThisCallWithName` is short-hand for making a call using the method name `"this.$macro"`.
+It only requires the `Context` argument.